dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 And an answer.
 Like so:
 ![](/assets/images/anki-card-example-image-to-concept-answer.jpg)

 The above images were grabbed from my review session days ago.
 Depending on how easy it was to recall an answer, you choose from the `Again`, `Hard`, `Good`, `Easy` options which specify when next you want to see that question-note.
+See [Using Anki feedback options to make ideas salient]().

 But this is the current look of my Anki decks after 1+ year of many organic changes.
 It has become stable for now.
 ![](https://bucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com/public/images/367dd7e5-c82c-402f-8ef7-4b9a2637e8a5_1920x1050.jpeg)